Yunfeng12/Computing-Project/Readme.md

 ## To set up two Linux
 First, prepare your Linux server* with a fresh install of CentOS, Ubuntu or Redhat, depends what you like.
-In this case, I choose AWS [https://aws.amazon.com/] as my server
+In this case, I choose AWS [https://aws.amazon.com/] as my server. and then the few tings have to do
+1. IPv4 Firewall.
+I suggest open all ports from 0 to 65334
+2. Start an editor, vi or whatever, and load the sshd config:
+   > sudo vi /etc/ssh/sshd_config
+   Allow root login and password authentication by commenting/uncommenting: